rustyrussell/weak-blocks/README.md

 thus there is no problem with referring to a weak block they haven't seen yet.

+By default (without --include-weak) it only outputs the strong blocks, not the weak ones.
+This is because latency of the strong blocks is what matters (unless you're worried about total bandwidth use).

 It assumes a simple 16-bit encoding to calculate the overhead bytes.

-The block range is currently hard coded to cover the point in bitcoin-corpus where blocks filled.

 Parameters to the Simulator
 ---------------------------